Validators/Staking-API-Documentation/README.md

 ---------------

 1. Register as a Wallet Provider and get a free API-Key at https://providers.validators.com.
-2. The wallet should start by calling:
+2. For wallet integration: Start by calling:
-   * [getStakingStatus](#get-staking-status) (to see if user already has staked with validators.com)
+   * [getStakingStatus](#method-getstakingstatus) (to see if user already has staked with validators.com)
    * If **yes**: then show the response data: Estimated Earnings etc.
-   * If **no**: then show a button like **"Earn interest"** or **"Start delegating"** that takes the user to a register page.
+   * If **no**: then show a button like **"Earn interest"** or **"Start delegating/staking"** that takes the user to a register page.
-      - Show a field that takes an email address.
+      - Show a field that takes an email address (optional).
       - Show a checkmark field with a "Terms of Service" link (Use the "general.termsUrl" from response data).
-      - Then call the [registerStaking](#register-staking) method.
+      - Then call the [registerStaking](#method-registerStaking) method.
+      - Finally, call the blockchain RPC-Endpoint to make the actual delegation/staking on the blockchain.
-3. Please open an issue in this repository if you have any questions.
+3. Please open an issue in this repository or email us at team@validators.com if you have any questions.
 * * *

 API Authentication